ravibhure/noma/README.md

  * jQuery
  * DataTables

-Initially the project will provide support for CfEngine, but the database design is pretty flexibile, and support for other backends should be relatively easy to add.
+Initially the project will provide support for CFEngine, but the database design is pretty flexibile, and support for other backends should be relatively easy to add.